What IS TJACE at pvcc?

 Class fees vary by class type.
 Fees are listed next to class offerings in this schedule.
 Students can pay by credit card, or by providing the exact amount in cash, check, or money order.
 City residents receive a $25 discount on most classes.
 Course fees do not include the cost of books, which must be purchased separately.

 Did you know that you can save money on your TJACE@PVCC classes?
-Attend most (90%) of your classes during the Winter 2018 Session and you will receive a discount for the next class session, which starts on Monday, April 9, 2018.
+Attend most (90%) of your classes during the Fall 2018 Session and you will receive a discount for the next class session, which starts on Monday, September 16th, 2019.

 FINANCIAL ASSISTANCE FOR STUDENTS

-If you receive support services from organizations such as Social Services, Charlottesville Redevelopment and Housing Authority (CRHA), Virginia Workforce Center, Department of Aging and Rehabilitation Services, or Virginia Employment Commission, you may be able to receive financial assistance from these organizations.
-Call 434.961.5461 or email email@example.com to learn more.
+If you receive support services from organizations such as Social Services, Charlottesville Redevelopment and Housing Authority (CRHA), Virginia Workforce Center (WIOA), Department of Aging and Rehabilitation Services, or Virginia Employment Commission, you may be able to receive financial assistance from these organizations.
+Call 434.961.5461 or email to learn more.

 Reduced tuition scholarships are available and are awarded based on financial need.
 There are a limited number of scholarships.
 A scholarship reduces tuition to $35 per person.
 Scholarships are awarded on a first-come, first-served basis.
 There is a maximum of three scholarships allowed per student.